krlLashini/ESBII-IT12024582/Lab1.md

-6. On the Configure Instance Details page, change the settings as necessary and then click Next. ( Here I have selected the default configuration settings )
+6.On the Configure Instance Details page, change the settings as necessary and then click Next. ( Here I have selected the default configuration settings )

 ![](https://cloud.githubusercontent.com/assets/13194331/8731173/3e3bd756-2c13-11e5-8f81-5ae50e3ec1d4.png)

-7. On the Add Storage page, you can specify volumes to attach to the instance besides the volumes specified by the AMI (such as the root device volume) then click Next: Tag Instance when you have finished.
+7.On the Add Storage page, you can specify volumes to attach to the instance besides the volumes specified by the AMI (such as the root device volume) then click Next: Tag Instance when you have finished.

 ![](https://cloud.githubusercontent.com/assets/13194331/8731172/3e38e578-2c13-11e5-8633-8a67b6bc4154.png)

-8. On the Configure Security Group page, use a security group to define firewall rules for your instance.
+8.On the Configure Security Group page, use a security group to define firewall rules for your instance.
 These rules specify which incoming network traffic is delivered to your instance.
 All other traffic is ignored.
 Select or create a security group and then click Review and Launch.

 Here I have selected create a new security group.